alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 > Note: Under the immutable default settings defined by [BCP-008-01][] and [BCP-008-02][] (statusReportingDelay = 3 seconds), devices typically emit no more than one update approximately every three seconds per monitored entity, with occasional immediate updates on deterioration.

+## Transport

+A Node or Device compliant with this specification MUST implement the IS-04 transport of the monitoring state as defined in this document.
+Such a Node or Device MAY also implement the transport mechanisms defined by [BCP-008-01][] and [BCP-008-02][] to provide interoperability with systems using IS-12 / IS-14 based monitoring.

 ## Controller

 A Controller or monitoring tools MUST NOT continuously poll the IS-04 Node API of a Node.
 A Controller SHOULD use the Registry IS-04 Query API and WebSockets asynchronous notifications to get continuous monitoring information.